The Lordly Ones

 The Lordly Ones is a collection by Keith Roberts published in 1986.

 Plot summary

-The Lordly Ones is a collection of 7 stories, four science fiction, 2 fantasy, and one ghost story.
+The Lordly Ones is a collection of seven stories, four of which are science fiction, two are fantasy, and one is a ghost story.

 Reception

 Dave Langford reviewed The Lordly Ones for White Dwarf #84, and stated that "Only Roberts could write a moving and horrowing post-holocaust tale set in a public lavatory... and then write another.
 Recommended."